TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 The first step in any AceCAST/WRF workflow is to generate input data for the model.
 AceCAST intentionally uses the same exact `namelist.input, wrfbdy*, wrfinput*, etc.` files that are used by the standard CPU-WRF model.
-The only restrictions are that they must be compatible with `WRF version 3.8.1` and the namelist options must be supported by AceCAST (see :ref:`Generating Input Data` and :ref:`Creating A Namelist`).
+The only restrictions are that they must be compatible with `WRF version 3.8.1` and the namelist options must be supported by AceCAST (see :ref:`Generating Input Data` and :ref:`namelistconfiguration`).
 Although you can use your own test data, to keep things simple for this exercise it is highly recommended to start with the input data from one of our :ref:`benchmark test cases <Benchmarks>`.
 In this example we will use the :ref:`Easter500 benchmark <Easter500>`, which is a good test case for a small number of GPUs and for convenience we download and unpack the benchmark data